Jack Suwinski Player Props: Pirates vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.08 team ERA that ranks 14th among all league pitching staffs.
+- The Marlins have a 4.04 team ERA that ranks 13th among all MLB pitching staffs.

-- Marlins pitchers combine to surrender the ninth-fewest home runs in baseball (79 total, one per game).
+- Marlins pitchers combine to give up 79 home runs (one per game), the eighth-fewest in baseball.

-- Hoeing (1-1) gets the starting nod for the Marlins in his fourth start of the season.
-He has a 2.70 ERA in 30 2/3 innings pitched, with 27 strikeouts.
+- Perez (4-1 with a 1.54 ERA and 45 strikeouts in 41 2/3 innings pitched) gets the start for the Marlins, his ninth of the season.

-- The righty last appeared on Monday against the Toronto Blue Jays, when he tossed four scoreless innings while giving up three hits.
+- The righty last pitched on Tuesday against the Toronto Blue Jays, when he threw six scoreless innings while giving up three hits.

-- In 17 games this season, the 26-year-old has put up a 2.70 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .257 to opposing batters.
+- The 20-year-old has put up an ERA of 1.54, with 9.9 strikeouts per nine innings, in eight games this season.
+Opposing hitters have a .182 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.